WuerthPhoenix/tornado/src/tornado/email_collector/doc/README.md

 ## Configuration
-The executable configuration is based partially on configuration files and partially on command line parameters.
+The executable configuration is based partially on configuration files, and partially on command line parameters.

 The available startup parameters are: